-Often described as the entreprenurial kid in the bunch, Sebastian is confident and skilled in his ability to ideate, create, and challenge.
-Passion for throwing shit on the wall and seing what sticks across film, brand and design.
-With an eye for detail and passion for innovation, Sebastian creates memorabale experiences, communication and concepts.
+Described as the entreprenurial kid in the bunch, Sebastian is confident in his ability to ideate, create and ‘bring it home’.
+He’s done his 10 000 hours of throwing sh*t on the wall and seing what sticks across brand, design and film.
+With an eye for detail and fingerspitzengefühl for aesthetics, Sebastian creates concepts, creatives, prints and brands with finesse.

 EXPERIENCE